simrankapoor456/hello-world/README.md

 Hello Everyone.
 This is my first try of making a successfully repository.
 I'm a college Sophomore in Computer Science.
-I love Coding and aways ready and excited to learn new Computer Languages.
+I love Coding and I'm always ready and excited to learn new stuff.